sphinx-contrib/spelling/docs/source/customize.rst

 Private Dictionaries
 ====================

-There are two ways to provide a list of known good words.
+There are three ways to provide a list of known good words.
 The ``spelling_word_list_filename`` option (described above) specifies the name of a plain text file containing one word per line.
 All of the words in the file are assumed to be spelled correctly and may appear